-A USB combo keyboard usually comes with USB ports.
-To connect such a keyboard and a USB mouse to the user station, you must follow this procedure to make the connection.
+To connect a combination keyboard and a USB mouse to the user station, you must follow the following procedure to make the connection.
 Otherwise, the keyboard and mouse work improperly.

 To connect the USB combo keyboard and the USB mouse